ryandhasgit/Comedy/Drafts/Rodney Draft 2 w notes.md

 by Ryan David

 We never have sex, my wife and me.
-Once I said, "Hey Honey, wanna move this to the bed?"
+Once I said, "Wanna move this to the bed, Honey?"
 She goes, "Sure sweetie, if it's your deathbed!
 Only if it's your deathbed, you rotten whoring SOB.
+And then she fucked my neighbor!

+I’m not finding much respect these days.
+I asked my neighbor if he’d seen my wife.
+He replied, "Not really, I was blindfolded the whole time!"

 I don't get no respect these days, so I bought myself a gun.
 The guy said, "Promise not to off anyone important, will ya?"
 I told 'em, "Don't worry pal, just my wife!"
 I tell ya.

-I’m not finding much respect these days.
-I asked my neighbor if he’d seen my wife.
-He replied, "Not really, I was blindfolded the whole time!"

 She’s no looker, my wife.
 You couldn't sell her if you tried, and I tried!
 They wouldn't take her in Myanmar.
 They said, try the fourth world, pal.

-But I ain’t no prize neither.
-I went to a bachelor auction and wound up having to pay a girl to touch me.
-So ya know, just another Friday night.
+I tell ya, I don’t get no respect, not from my wife, my dog, my neighbor—nobody.
+At night I sit by the phone with a single-action revolver and think, "The next one of youse to call is getting this bullet."
+Lucky for them, nobody ever calls!

 My wife—listen to this—she hates me, probably 'cause of all the prostitutes and my trying to sell her to a Burmese warlord.
 She hates my guts so much, she poisoned me with a toxin found only in goldfish.
 It’s bad enough she tried to kill me, but she gotta off my aquarium too?

-I tell ya, I don’t get no respect, not from my wife, my dog, my neighbor—nobody.
-At night I sit by the phone with a single-action revolver and think, "The next one of youse to call is getting this bullet."
-Lucky for them, nobody ever calls!

 Things are tough.
 I'm constantly broke.
 My wife's banging my neighbor.
 I'm not getting no respect.
 So I pawned my mother's gold tooth that I stole outta her mouth while she was getting her tubes tied.
 She did it cause I was begging for money and she wouldn't lend me none, even if it meant losing my house, even with a gun in her face.
 She didn't want another one of me, so at eighty-five she got 'em tied, just in case!